Loader

 • Pneumonia

-Pneumonia is a life-threatening disease in which viral and bacterial infections (commonly the Streptococcus or pneumococcus bacteria) outspread in the alveoli or tiny sacs of the lungs and clog them with fluids.
-Therefore, pneumonia leads to shortness of breath in individuals suffering from it.
+Pneumonia is aone of the life-threatening seasonal diseases in winter, in which viral and bacterial infections (commonly the Streptococcus or pneumococcus bacteria) outspread in the alveoli or tiny sacs of the lungs and clog them with fluids.
+Therefore, pneumonia is one of the winter season diseases that leads to shortness of breath in individuals suffering from it.
 The germs that give rise to pneumonia can proliferate by coughing, sneezing or touching infected objects and then immediately touching your mouth or nose after that.
 Some of the symptoms related to pneumonia include a cough with yellow or green mucus, chest pain, chills, high fever, and rapid and heavy breathing.
-Symptoms develop rapidly.
+Symptoms of this winter season disease develop rapidly.
 Most people respond well to the treatment and generally recover in one to three weeks, but pneumonia can be very severe and even deadly if not treated when symptoms arise.

 • Norovirus